-Later developments: I had been writing songs for about 15 years before I started working on getting “serious” about it, and started working on getting my songs out to a wider audience, as well as getting to know other songwriters and learning from them.
+Later developments: I had been writing songs for about 15 years before I started getting “serious” about it, and started working on getting my songs out to a wider audience, as well as getting to know other songwriters and learning from them.
 This Web site, of course, is part of that effort.
 Other parts of it have included joining songwriting associations, especially the Northern California Songwriters Association, which later became the West Coast Songwriters.
 When I was living in the Bay Area, I participated in a lot of their activities, and learned a lot from the contacts with other songwriters.
 Since I retired and moved to the mountains, there’s been a lot less personal contact, and I’ve had to rely more on e-mail and Web sites to stay in touch, which is possible, but a lot harder — and I’d welcome contacts from any other songwriters who’d like to establish them.

 The songs on this site: Under “My Songs” , you’ll find complete lyrics to a lot of the songs that I’ve written over the years, and audio files for the ones I’ve been able to record (I’m hoping to get more of those posted as I can get them recorded).
 Besides my own original songs, I’ve also modified some by other songwriters, and those usually have the original title with a “++” added, to indicate that I’ve made some changes or additions (as you might have guessed, I’m a computer programmer, and I’ve used C++ a lot).
 I would appreciate any opinions (good, bad, or ugly) that you can offer about any of the songs– especially if you’ve got an idea about how to make it a better song (and improvements are almost always possible, even in the best of songs– you’ll see some of my attempts at that, as I’ve mentioned).
 Any suggestions that I like well enough to use will be given due credit on these pages; and for all of them, you’ll have my sincere gratitude.
 So let me hear from you.